TortueSagace/universal_evasion_attacks/README.md

 ## Compatibility with ART

-The library is compatible with the Adversarial Robustness Toolbox (ART) library.
+This library is compatible with the [Adversarial Robustness Toolbox (ART) library](https://github.com/Trusted-AI/adversarial-robustness-toolbox).
 To include specific ART attacks in the protocols, you simply need to wrap those attacks inside an Attack child class containing an appropriate "run" method (see the "attacks" folder).
 This might involve some work, but it is feasible in a reasonable time.
 After that, you can use the attack in the protocols as any other attack:

 ```python
 results = custom_cost_protocol(X=X, y=y,